My Pat McCormick shrine

 You drive up Highway 1 until you hit Ben Vereen.

 I do remember that one of Pat’s pet peeves was having someone button-hole him for the purpose of telling him one of his own jokes as if it were an original.
 Still, one of Pat’s many admirable qualities was that he always politely waited for others to finish a joke, no matter how many times he’d heard it.
 I guess he’d been cut off often enough that he didn’t want to interrupt someone else, even if it meant listening to that someone tell him one of his own jokes yet again.

 Pat often looked and acted as the very funny person he was.
-A couple times, for example, I saw him with strangers (such as delivery men).
-He'd stand at the door, drawn up to his full 6 feet seven inches, scowling at the person before him, as if the timing of the interruption were unimaginably inconvenient.
-After a moment, though, he'd open his mouth the slightest amount and — without changing his expression — begin blowing tiny saliva bubbles.
+A couple of times, for example, I saw him with strangers (such as delivery men).
+He’d stand at the door, drawn up to his full 6 feet seven inches, scowling at the person before him, as if the timing of the interruption were unimaginably inconvenient.
+After a moment, though, he’d open his mouth the slightest amount and — without changing his expression — begin blowing tiny saliva bubbles.